Tottenham 0-2 Man City: Erling Haaland scores twice as Pep Guardiola's side edge close to Premier League title

-Match report and free highlights as Erling Haaland's double gives Manchester City a 2-0 win over Tottenham at the Tottenham Hotspur Stadium; Pep Guardiola's side go two points above second-placed Arsenal in the Premier League with only one game to play
+Match report and free highlights as Erling Haaland's double gives Manchester City a 2-0 win over Tottenham; Pep Guardiola's side go two points above Arsenal with one game to play; Spurs' defeat confirms Champions League qualification for Aston Villa

 Tuesday 14 May 2024 23:43, UK